RustEnthusiast/nstd/README.md

     - `alloc` - Low level memory allocation.
     - `core` - The central and most important part of `nstd`.
         - `cstr` - C string processing.
+        - `cty` - Provides functions for examining and operating on character types.
         - `def` - Contains common types used throughout `nstd`.
         - `fty` - Provides functions for examining and operating on floating point types.
         - `ity` - Provides functions for examining and operating on integral types.